Reclaiming Abandoned Mine Lands

 The OSMRE Abandoned Mine Land (AML) Reclamation Program addresses the hazards and environmental degradation posed by legacy coal mines.
 While AMLs can be dangerous and unwelcoming, through reclamation, this land can find a new purpose.

-Title IV of SMCRA created the AML reclamation program, which is funded by a reclamation fee assessed on each ton of coal produced.
-As originally enacted, SMCRA authorized collection of reclamation fees for 15 years following the date of enactment (August 3, 1977).
-Public Law No. 117-58 extended OSMRE's Title IV AML reclamation fee collection authority through September 30, 2034.
-This is the eighth time the reclamation fee has been extended.
+Title IV of SMCRA created the AML Reclamation Program which has been funded by a fee assessed on each ton of coal produced since August 3, 1977.
+As originally enacted, SMCRA authorized collection of the fee for 15 years.
+To sustain the program, Congress has amended SMCRA to change the structure of the fee three times and reauthorize fee collection eight times since its inception.
+Most recently, this was done in 2021 under the authority of Public Law No. 117-58 which adjusted the fee structure and extended OSMRE's fee collection authority through September 30, 2034.

-The AML Fund has collected $11.674 billion through a reclamation fee assessed on each ton of coal that is produced.
+As of September 30, 2022, the Abandoned Mine Land Reclamation Fund (AML Fund) has collected $12.010 billion, including interest earned, through a reclamation fee assessed on each ton of coal that is produced.

-For more information, see the most recent Status of the Abandoned Mine Land (AML) Fund report.
+For more information, see the most recent Status of the AML Fund report.

 The distribution is determined using a pre-set formula authorized by SMCRA.